-Button, Motion, and Keyboard Events
+Button, Motion, Wheel, and Keyboard Events

-To go beyond merely displaying an image in a draw widget and allow the user to interact in some way with the displayed image, you must configure the draw widget to generate either button, motion, or keyboard events:
+To go beyond merely displaying an image in a draw widget and allow the user to interact in some way with the displayed image, you must configure the draw widget to generate either button, motion, wheel, or keyboard events:

 - Button events are enabled by setting the BUTTON\EVENTS keyword to WIDGET\DRAW.
 Once enabled, button events are generated when the user clicks on the draw widget. - Motion events are enabled by setting the MOTION\EVENTS keyword to WIDGET\DRAW.
-Once enabled, motion events are generated whenever the cursor moves over the draw widget. - Keyboard events are enabled by setting the KEYBOARD\EVENTS keyword to WIDGET\DRAW.
-Once enabled, events are generated when the draw widget has focus and a keyboard key is pressed.
+Once enabled, motion events are generated whenever the cursor moves over the draw widget. - Wheel events are enabled by setting the WHEEL\EVENTS keyword to WIDGET\DRAW.
+Once enabled, wheel events are generated when the draw widget has focus and the user rolls the scroll wheel.